HCGB-IGTP/BacterialTyper/docs/source/user_guide/modules/config.rst

 to configurate the multiple dependencies and requirements.

-We encourage ``BacterialTyper`` users to run this module after the installation to check wether the multiple requirements and dependencies are fulfilled.
+We encourage ``BacterialTyper`` users to run this module after the installation to check whether the multiple requirements and dependencies are fulfilled.

 .. seealso:: Additional information on ``BacterialTyper`` configuration and requirements